ahmedfarag9/ahmedfarag9/README.md

 Currently working as a Full Stack Software Engineer with hands-on experience in Backend development, Frontend creation, and Cloud services integration.

 Education:
-Holds a Bachelor of Engineering in Communications and Electronics.
+- Holds a Bachelor of Engineering in Communications and Electronics.
+- Currently a Master's Degree Candidate (Computer Engineering - Helwan University).
 </div>

 <!-- ### 🛠 Languages and Tools :